John Fulgham: The big leagues

 He began the 1979 season with Springfield, going 6–3 with a 3.16 ERA in 77 innings.
 He made his big league debut on June 19 of that year, and he was arguably the Cardinals best pitcher over the rest of the season.
-In his debut, he pitched a complete game shutout, allowing eight hits, one walk, striking out six, and getting the win.
+In his debut, he pitched a complete-game shutout, allowing eight hits, one walk, striking out six, and getting the win.
 For the season, he went 10–6 with a 2.53 ERA, with all 10 of his wins being complete games.
 His ten wins tied him with David Palmer for second most wins by a rookie that season, trailing only Rick Sutcliffe's 17.
 Despite pitching well, he did not receive a single vote for Rookie of the Year.

-Because of an torn rotator cuff, Fulgham appeared in only 15 games in 1980, going 4–6 with a 3.38 ERA.
+Because of a torn rotator cuff, Fulgham appeared in only 15 games in 1980, going 4–6 with a 3.38 ERA.
 All four of his wins were complete games.
 He would never appear in the majors after 1980, playing his final game on August 27.